ReactiveX/RxKotlin/README.md

 	</dependency>
 ```

-Learn more about building this project with RxKotlin [here](https://jitpack.io/#ReactiveX/RxKotlin).
+Learn more about building this project with JitPack [here](https://jitpack.io/#ReactiveX/RxKotlin).

 ## Kotlin Slack Channel